 Adding something.
 Your life is already busy and full, so adding one more thing might seem impossible.
 But you should choose something that you need in your life—something that the other things in your life need to make room for.
 For example, you might be unhappy with your prayer life.
 Perhaps you pray irregularly, or not all.
 In training you start with a light load and build up.
 You might want to build up to a morning and evening prayer office.
 But a start might be to make the sign of the cross in remembrance of your baptism and say the Lord’s Prayer and Apostles’ Creed every morning when you get up and every night before you go to bed.
 It is a small thing, but it catches your attention—you’ll start noticing that every day that lies ahead of you belongs to God, and every day that lies behind you was guided by God.

 Those who are tumbling out of bed and rushing to get going for the day might even do this little devotion in the shower.
 This might be an especially meaningful devotion for youth who have just been confirmed and studied the Catechism.
 Let the running water remind you of your baptism and your call to follow Christ.
 Let your nakedness prompt you to think about how you stand exposed before God at all times as both sinful and holy.
-Let the running water remind you of the teaching in Luther’s Catechism that every day the old Adam and Eve in us must be drowned and put to death so that every day the new person we are called to be rises up, cleansed, to live before God in righteousness and purity forever.
+Let the running water remind you of the teaching in Luther’s Catechism that every day the old Adam and Eve in us must be drowned and be put to death so that every day the new person we are called to be rises up, cleansed, to live before God in righteousness and purity forever.

 “Let your holy angels watch over me that the wicked one will have no power over me.”